mhadam/snowplow.wiki-fork/technical-documentation/4-storage/canonical-event-model/Canonical-event-model.md

 An event can have any number of custom contexts attached.
 Each context is passed into Snowplow as a JSON.
 Additionally, the Snowplow Enrichment process can derive additional contexts.

 Contexts are not part of the `atomic.events` table; instead, for users running on Redshift, Snowplow will shred each context JSON into a dedicated table in the `atomic` schema, making it much more efficient for analysts to query data passed in in any one of the contexts.
-Those contexts can be joined back to the core `atomic.events` table on `atomic.my_custom_context_table.root_id = atomic.events.event_id`, which is a one-to-one join.
+Those contexts can be joined back to the core `atomic.events` table on `atomic.my_custom_context_table.root_id = atomic.events.event_id`, which is a one-to-one join or a many-to-one join.

 Back to [top](#top).